natshoff/natshoff.github.io/index.md

 ![blm_hma](img/fp_blm_regions.png)
 ***Figure 1:*** BLM HMAs colored by region.

-Below is a table with the different assigned **habitat types** and my interpretation of their relative priorities based on nationwide BLM language [ref]. **Important note:** these are not BLM-sanctioned "priorities", rather they are my attempt to simplify a multitude of acronyms and are inferred from reading through BLM Greater Sage-Grouse Habitat Management Area State-by-State Mapping Strategies [refs].
+Below is a table with the different assigned **habitat types** and my interpretation of their relative priorities based on nationwide BLM language [(BLM, 2020)](https://eplanning.blm.gov/public_projects/2016719/200502020/20050224/250056407/Greater%20Sage-Grouse%20Five-year%20Monitoring%20Report%202020.pdf?_gl=1*15cchyn*_ga*MTE2MzA5NzIxLjE3NTQzMjgyMTU.*_ga_GQKKTMMT8V*czE3NjUzODg2MDMkbzI3JGcxJHQxNzY1Mzg4NjY4JGo2MCRsMCRoMA..). **Important note:** these are not BLM-sanctioned "priorities", rather they are my attempt to simplify a multitude of acronyms and are inferred from reading through BLM Greater Sage-Grouse Habitat Management Area State-by-State Mapping Strategies.

 **Habitat Types in our data**